 Throughout April: Bowel Cancer Awareness Month

-Bowel Cancer UK aims to save lives and improve the quality of life for all those affected by bowel cancer.
-Pathologists play a vital role in the team who support those with bowel cancer.
 The College has activity resources called What does your poo say about you? that can be used to start conversations with a variety of audience groups about the important role of screening programmes, and the work of pathologists.
-Read more about cancer diagnostics, and the College’s position on it.
+Read the College’s response to the release of the Government’s National Cancer Plan, and the College’s submission to the national cancer plan call for evidence.

 Throughout April: National Pet Month